FairwindsOps/polaris/docs/cli.md

     --only-show-failed-tests          If specified, audit output will only show failed tests.
     --output-file string              Destination file for audit results.
     --output-url string               Destination URL to send audit results.
-    --quiet                           Suppress the 'upload to Insights' prompt.
     --resource string                 Audit a specific resource, in the format namespace/kind/version/name, e.g. nginx-ingress/Deployment.apps/v1/default-backend.
     --set-exit-code-below-score int   Set an exit code of 4 when the score is below this threshold (1-100).
     --set-exit-code-on-danger         Set an exit code of 3 when the audit contains danger-level issues.
     --severity string                 Severity level used to filter results.
 Behaves like log levels. 'danger' is the least verbose (warning, danger)
     --skip-ssl-validation             Skip https certificate verification
-    --upload-insights                 Upload scan results to Fairwinds Insights

 # fix flags
     --checks strings      Optional flag to specify specific checks to fix eg. checks=hostIPCSet,hostPIDSet and checks=all applies fix to all defined checks mutations